FREQUENTLY ASKED QUESTIONS

 For general questions about the platform, please consult the edX FAQ page.
 Please check this page periodically for updates as new questions are asked and answered.

-1. What is a self-paced course?
+1. Is this a paced or self-paced course?

 2. When are the assignments due?